geeviii/data-preprocessing/README.md

-# Data Preprocessing and Correlation Matrix for NSL-KDD Dataset
+# Data Preprocessing and Correlation Matrix for Dataset
 This repository contains Python code for preprocessing the NSL-KDD dataset and generating a correlation matrix to analyze feature relationships.
 This project was useful for understanding feature interactions and preparing the dataset for machine learning or visualization tasks.

 ## Overview